• Skip to primary navigation

 In addition to all of that, it’s a fun recipe to let kids help with too.
 Letting kids participate in the kitchen is so helpful for getting them to eat the food you try to feed them.
 My daughter helped dump ingredients into the blender and squeeze the lime.
 It makes it that much more exciting when you pull them out of the freezer a few hours later.

-two pink popsicles next to a kitchen towel
+two watermelon popsicles next to a blue and white striped kitchen towel

 While popsicles are pretty easy to make, they’re not possible without the right tools.
 Here is what you need to make watermelon popsicles: